TaylanUB/scheme-bytestructures/README.md

 The ref-helper may be `#f` to indicate that it doesn't make sense to use an index with a descriptor type.
-In that case, an error will be signaled if the user attempts this.
+In that case, an error will be raised when the user attempts this.

-The `bytevector-ref-proc` must be a ternary procedure that takes a bytevector, an offset, and the descriptor contents; returning a decoded value, as specified by the descriptor contents, residing at the given offset in the bytevector.
+The `bytevector-ref-proc` must be a ternary procedure that takes a bytevector, an offset, and the descriptor contents, and returns a decoded value as specified by the descriptor contents residing at the given offset in the bytevector.

 The `bytevector-set-proc` is similar, but takes an additional value argument, whose encoded representation it should fill into the